ppadovani/beautiful-jekyll/_posts/2018-02-02-shortcut-to-nowhere.md

 Since last fall, I've been mentoring a [FIRST](https://www.firstinspires.org/robotics/ftc) robotics team at my kids high school.
-I've guided and watched this team design and build a robot to compete with against other schools.
+I've guided and watched this team design and build a robot to compete with other schools.
 They spent time and effort creating some CAD models, but in the end they took shortcuts during the build.
 Duct tape and zip ties were most definitely harmed in the making of said robot.
 They did reasonably well during their first two meets, but the robot began to have significant technical issues during the third.